Exchain-Pte-Ltd/exchain-analytics-adapter/README.md

 ## Contact

-For more information or support, please contact the maintainer at [slonofanya@gmail.com](mailto:slonofanya@gmail.com).
+For more information or support, please contact the maintainer at [admin@exchain.co](mailto:admin@exchain.co).

-ged README provides a comprehensive overview of the module, clear integration instructions, and contact information, all in one place.
-Adjust any sections as needed to better fit your project's evolving requirements.